General Post Office: Ireland

+In 1831, the office of Postmaster General of Ireland had been amalgamated with the equivalent office for Great Britain; for the next 90 years the GPO operated throughout Great Britain and Ireland.
+In 1916, during World War I, the General Post Office, Dublin was a focus of the Easter Rising, during which the GPO served as the headquarters of the uprising's leaders.
+It was from outside this building on 24 April 1916, that Patrick Pearse read out the Proclamation of the Irish Republic.
+(The building was destroyed by fire in the course of the rebellion, save for the granite facade, and not rebuilt until 1929, by the Government of the Irish Free State).

+Following the Anglo-Irish Treaty of December 1921, responsibility for posts and telegraphs in most of Ireland (but not in Northern Ireland) transferred to the new Provisional Government and then, upon the formal establishment of the Irish Free State in December 1922, to the Free State Government.
+A Postmaster General was initially appointed by the Free State Government, being replaced by the office of Minister for Posts and Telegraphs in 1924.
+An early visible manifestation was the repainting of all post boxes in the new Free State in green instead of red.
+In 1984, the Department of Posts and Telegraphs ('the P. & T.') was replaced by the separate Irish state-owned companies An Post and Telecom Éireann.

 Control of broadcasting

-In 1922 a group of radio manufacturers formed the British Broadcasting Company (BBC), which was the sole organisation granted a broadcasting licence by the GPO.
+In 1922, a group of radio manufacturers formed the British Broadcasting Company (BBC), which was the sole organisation granted a broadcasting licence by the GPO.
 In 1927, the original BBC was dissolved and reformed by royal charter as the British Broadcasting Corporation.

-From the start the GPO had trouble with competitive pirate radio broadcasters who found ways to deliver electronic messages to British receivers without first obtaining a GPO licence.
+From the beginning, the GPO had trouble with competitive pirate radio broadcasters who found ways to deliver electronic messages to British receivers without first obtaining a GPO licence.
 These competitors were well aware of the fact that the GPO would never grant them such a licence.
-To police these unlicensed stations the GPO evolved its own force of detectives and "detector vans".
+To police these unlicensed stations, the GPO evolved its own force of detectives and "detector vans".

 The radio regulation functions were transferred to the Independent Broadcasting Authority and later Ofcom.
-Due to its regulatory role, as well as its expertise in developing long-distance communication networks, the GPO was contracted by the BBC, and the ITA in the 1950s and 60s, to develop and extend their television networks.
+Due to its regulatory role, as well as its expertise in developing long-distance communication networks, the GPO was contracted by the BBC, and the ITA in the 1950s and 1960s, to develop and extend their television networks.
 A network of transmitters was built, connected at first by cable, and later by microwave radio links.
 The Post Office also took responsibility for the issuing of television licence fees (and radio, until 1971), and the prosecution of evaders until 1991.